By Brian Heppard, MD

 Are you ready to live a long life?
 Choosing the right health care provider for your age can help.

-Just as pediatricians specialize in the growth and development of newborns through young adulthood, geriatricians help the elderly with age-related frailty and impairment maintain their best quality of life.
+Just as pediatricians specialize in the growth and development of newborns through young adulthood, geriatricians help the elderly with age-related frailty and impairment maintain their best quality of life with the help of Orange County elder law attorneys who will deal with their court issues.

 Serving as both the primary care provider and specialist, geriatricians focus on the prevention and treatment of disability and disease in older age.
 They provide family-centered care and work with a team of providers to address the medical, emotional, mental health and spiritual needs of patients and their family caregivers.
 Also, shared decision making around healthy aging, advanced care planning, and end of life care provide everyone with peace of mind.